Last updated: Thursday, 09-Nov-2017 11:16:20 EST

 I need to install a new SVC (or ESR)?

 A. Probably not.
 The IOF SVC and optional ESR have not changed since Release 7D.
-So you can use your existing version of the IOF SVC/ESR unless you have an older version.
+But a few customers have been running with the older version of the IOF SVC.
+IOF now checks to be sure the newer version of the SVC/ESR is installed.

 Q. What is an IOF spin level?